aiman-al-masoud/deixiscript/src/deixiscript/README.md

 ## Problems

 - can you entirely do away with variable assigments
-- anaphora within the same sentence: maybe act in test()?
+- anaphora within the same sentence: add timestamp in test() of "entity", add test() around getAnaphor()

 # Pipeline: